Rootpye/GeoArt/README.md

 # GeoArt
-This program is for draw figures with math.
+This program is for draw shapes with geometry.
+You can choose +20 shapes that using geometry (More shapes soon).

 # install
 ``` python